camagu/jquery-feeds/README.md

 	preprocess: function ( feed ) {
 		// Show entries written by Mr. T if (this.title !== 'Mr. T') {
-			// It's not Mr. T, so by bye!
+			// It's not Mr. T, so bye bye! return false;
-			return false;
 		}
 	}